Caterpillar craft

 Cup cake cases are lovely for crafts!
 They can be used to make lots of things including caterpillars!
 Just flatten them and glue them slightly overlapping each other.
 You can make patterns by alternating two colours or use one colour or go for multicoloured!
 You can even use metalic cases.
 Use what you have.
 Add a smiley face and some grass (I’ve used tissue paper).
 You can add some smaller circles at one end too.

-A spring song to a well known tune – always a safe combination.
+Spring song to make and sing.
+This made up spring song is to a well known tune – always a safe combination.
 The tune is ‘the wheels on the bus’.
 At the bottom of the post there are pictures you can print out to colour and/or decorate.

 The song is about these guys.